barbarer/py4e-int/_sources/turtles/SE_turtle/pps-SE-pp1.rst

     document.getElementById('pp-e1').addEventListener('click', handleLinkClick);

     document.addEventListener('DOMContentLoaded', () => {
-        // Get references to the button and the display element const checkButton = document.getElementById('parsons-1-check');
+        // Get references to the button
+        const checkButton = document.getElementById('parsons-1-check');

+        // Check if the button was found if (checkButton) {
             // Add an event listener to the button checkButton.addEventListener('click', updateClickCount);
+        } else {
+            console.error('Button with ID "parsons-1-check" not found.');
+        }
     });

     </script>